Siri May Soon be Able to Play Spotify Content - The Mac Observer

 It previously said:

 Apple won’t allow us to be on HomePod and they definitely won’t let us connect with Siri to play your jams.
-And don’t forget about the Apple Watch
+And don’t forget about the Apple Watch.

 Despite this development, the two firms remain locked in an antitrust battle in Europe.